BoxCast Team • July 19, 2022

 All the cameras we recommended in this video can also be found on our Kit page.
 But remember: camera quality isn’t the only thing that’s going to help you deliver professional live streams.
 Good lighting, high quality sound, camera position, and your physical presence and delivery all matter.

 Watch three quick tips for delivering high quality streams directly from home:

 To learn more about incorporating better quality audio, check out our article on the best USB mics for live streaming.
 You can also browse the best video equipment for every level and learn how to stream picture-in-picture video while presenting a slideshow.

 With Producer by BoxCast, you can live stream directly from your device with professional quality and streaming tools in minutes.
-Get started for free here.
+Get started with a 14-day, free trial.